lambda-direct/difff/src/articles/content/xml.md

 ## What is XML file format?

-**XML — eXtensible Markup Language** for storing and transporting data with .xml file extention.Provide accessibility across various platforms and devices.
+**<a id="xmlAnchor"></a>XML — eXtensible Markup Language** for storing and transporting data with .xml file extention.
+Provide accessibility across various platforms and devices.

 ### Structure rules: